The maternity leave laws and acts in the United States are like a box of chocolates.

 - Provide for paid leave in two states

-It may now be possible to collect unemployment during maternity leave in select states.
+It may now be possible to collect unemployment during maternity leave in select states across the USA.
 When new legislation is passed, it sometimes takes years before we learn exactly how it works (including lawmakers who pass the legislation without reading the bill per Nancy Pelosi).

 Part-time employees are often excluded from protection by maternity leave laws in the U.S.A.
 Many of the regulations apply only to workers who have logged a specified number of hours, over a defined period of time.
 If you are a part-time employee you need to understand these criteria in order to know if you have these job protections and rights.
 Many of the state-based regulations loosen criteria so that more part-time employees may be eligible.